PeopleOps Framework

 Before every hire, ask: is this a role that requires a human?

-Measure team effectiveness by outcomes and impact, not headcount.
+Measure team effectiveness by outcomes and impact, not headcount or seniority.

 In practice: